jstraughan21/verilog-modules/README.md

 # verilog-modules
-Collection of individual Verilog modules

-These are simple verilog modules that can be used to create more complex digital designs
+This is a collection of simple Verilog modules that can be used to create more complex designs.